afrenchman/programming-design-retro-game/FinalContra/README.md

 Key | Action
 ---|---
-A | Move Left
+LEFT_STICK_LEFT | Move Left
-D | Move Right
+LEFT_STICK_RIGHT | Move Right
-S | Drop to a lower platform
+Y Button | Drop to a lower platform
-SPACE | Jump
+A Button | Jump
-Left Mouse Button | Shoots in the direction determined by the mouse position Right Mouse Button |Dash
+RIGHT_STICK + B Button | Shoots in the direction determined by the right stick direction X Button | Reset Key
-Mouse Move | Direction of shooting

 ## Powerups

 Powerup | Effect
 ---|---
-F*WIP*| Resets cooldown of Dash
-B *WIP*| +1 Health
+B | +1 Health
-Bird *WIP*| (Powerdown).
+Bird | (Powerdown).
 Causes the player to drop down if taken when on a platform

 ## Next Plan of Action

-* Complete and finalize Stage 1 Environments
-* Enhance Enemy Logistics
-* Proper Cutscenes & Hard Control Schemes
-* Develop game states
-* Create scoreboard
-* **Finalize Sprites** <-- *Biggest Pain*
+* Nothing as of the moment...
+(Completed Game)

 ## Assets